flux-framework/flux-core/doc/man1/common/submit-dependencies.rst

    See Flux Framework RFC 26 for more detailed information about the generic dependency specification.

-Dependencies may be specified on the ``flux mini`` command line using the following option
+Dependencies may be specified on the command line using the following options:

 **--dependency=URI**
    Specify a dependency of the submitted job using RFC 26 dependency URI